-Our mandate supports the vision of the ministry through the following three primary objectives.
+Our mandate supports the vision through the following three primary objectives.

 - To proclaim the message of kingdom citizenship.